boeric/TimestampedGeoPoints/README.md

 If the output file is missing, the output GeoJson will be sent to standard output.

 #### Test files
 The repo contains one input test file, `octagonGeo.json`.
 If this is used as input to `expandTime.js`, the output should be identical to `outputGeo.json`, also included in the repo.
-Please see the Wiki for some screenshots of the input and output files.
+Please see the included `png` screenshots of the input and output files.